 Price controls and other similar regulations in certain countries have affected, and may in the future affect, our results of operations.

-Certain countries in which we conduct operations have imposed, and may continue to impose, price controls that restrict our ability, and the ability of our franchisees, to adjust the prices of our products.
-For example, there are currently certain price control regulations in force in Argentina.
-Although the industry in which we operate is not yet subject to these regulations, it is not clear whether the current administration will apply or enforce price controls in the future on the industry in which we operate.
+Certain countries in which we conduct operations have imposed, and may continue to impose, price controls that restrict our ability, and the ability of our sub-franchisees, to adjust the prices of our products.

 The imposition and enforcement of these and similar restrictions in the future may place downward pressure on the prices at which our products are sold and may limit the growth of our revenue.
 We cannot assure you that existing price controls will not be enforced or become more stringent, or that new price controls will not be imposed in the future, or that any such controls may not have an adverse effect on our business.
 Our inability to control the prices of our products could have an adverse effect on our results of operations.

-We are subject to significant foreign currency exchange controls and currency devaluation in certain countries in which we operate.
+We are subject to significant foreign currency exchange controls, , currency devaluation and cross-border money transfer controls and restrictions in certain countries in which we operate, which could affect our ability to move our cash flow and pay dividends out from those countries.

 Certain Latin American economies have experienced shortages in foreign currency reserves and their respective governments have adopted restrictions on the ability to transfer funds out of the country and convert local currencies into U.S. dollars.
 This may increase our costs and limit our ability to convert local currency into U.S. dollars and transfer funds out of certain countries, including for the purchase of dollar-denominated inputs, the payment of dividends or the payment of interest or principal on our outstanding debt.
 In the event that any of our subsidiaries are unable to transfer funds to us due to currency restrictions, we are responsible for any resulting shortfall.

 Further currency devaluations in any of the countries in which we operate could have a material adverse effect on our results of operations and financial condition.
 See “Item 3.
-Key Information—A. Selected Financial Data—Exchange Rates and Exchange Controls.”
+Key Information—A. Selected Financial Data—Exchange Rates and Exchange Controls” on Form 20-F.

 If we fail to comply with, or if we become subject to, more onerous government regulations, our business could be adversely affected.